-- 11.2 Collection Expense Reimbursement For each AHP project, each of the Project Sponsors and, with respect to rental projects only, the project owner (Obligor) shall pay all charges and expenses incurred by the FHLBI or the Member (including, but not limited to, reasonable attorneys' fees and expenses) in connection with (a) any investigation by the FHLBI or the Member in relation to the AHP Agreement, any related document, or any other AHP requirement as it relates to the project; (b) the enforcement, protection, or preservation of any right or claim of the FHLBI or the Member against the Project Sponsor or project owner under the AHP Agreement, any related document, or any other AHP requirement as it relates to the project; (or (c) the collection of any amounts due under the AHP Agreement, any related document, or any other AHP requirement as it relates to the project; or (c) the collection of any amounts due under the AHP Agreement, any related document, or any other AHP requirement as it relates to the project; or (c) the collection of any amounts due under the AHP Agreement, any related document, or any other AHP requirement as it relates to the project.
+- 11.2 Collection Expense Reimbursement For each AHP project, each of the Project Sponsors and, with respect to rental projects only, the project owner (Obligor) shall pay all charges and expenses incurred by the FHLBI or the Member (including, but not limited to, reasonable attorneys' fees and expenses) in connection with (a) any investigation by the FHLBI or the Member in relation to the AHP Agreement, any related document, or any other AHP requirement as it relates to the project; (b) the enforcement, protection, or preservation of any right or claim of the FHLBI or the Member against the Project Sponsor or project owner under the AHP Agreement, any related document, or any other collection of any amounts due under the AHP Agreement, any related document, or any other AHP requirement as it relates to the project; or (c) the collection of any amounts due under the AHP Agreement, any related document, or any other AHP requirement as it relates to the project.
 As used herein, "related document" includes, but is not limited to, the retention/recapture documents required by the AHP Agreement and the Regulation. - 12.1 Monitoring and Auditing Member and Project Sponsor both expressly authorize the Bank or its agents to inspect and audit the Member's AHP project(s), including, without limitation, loan documentation, retention agreements, accounting records, and site visits to the Member, Project Sponsor, and the project.
-The Project

-Sponsor and the Member agree to fully cooperate with the Bank in effectuating off-site and on-site reviews of the project and in providing to the Bank any project documentation periodically required under the AHP regulations and this Agreement.
-In addition, the Project Sponsor shall also provide prompt notice to the Bank if the project received low-income housing tax credits ("LIHTC") and the project is in material and unresolved noncompliance with the LIHTC income targeting or rent requirements at any time during the retention agreement period.

-- 12.2 Monitoring of Owner-Occupied Projects For owner-occupied projects, during the period of construction or rehabilitation of the project, the Project Sponsor shall report to the Member semi-annually (or more frequently at Member's request) on whether reasonable progress is being made towards completion of the project.
+The Project Sponsor and the Member agree to fully cooperate with the Bank in effectuating off-site and on-site reviews of the project and in providing to the Bank any project documentation periodically required under the AHP regulations and this Agreement.
+In addition, the Project Sponsor shall also provide prompt notice to the Bank if the project received low-income housing tax credits ("LIHTC") and the project is in material and unresolved noncompliance with the LIHTC income targeting or rent requirements at any time during the retention agreement period. - 12.2 Monitoring of Owner-Occupied Projects For owner-occupied projects, during the period of construction or rehabilitation of the project, the Project Sponsor shall report to the Member semi-annually (or more frequently at Member's request) on whether reasonable progress is being made towards completion of the project.
 During such period, the Member shall take steps necessary to determine whether reasonable progress is being made towards completion of the project and shall report to the Bank semi-annually (or more frequently at Bank's request) on the status of the project.
 Within one year of the disbursement to the project of the entire subsidy, the Member shall review the project documentation and certify to the Bank that: - A. The subsidy has been used for eligible purposes according to the commitments made in the Application and Schedule; and - B. The AHP-assisted units are subject to deed restrictions or other legally enforceable retention agreements, or mechanisms as specified in paragraph 12.3 below.